expressjs/expressjs.com/advanced/pm.md

 A process manager is somewhat like an application server: it's a "container" for applications that facilitates deployment, provides high availability, and enables you to manage the application at runtime.

-The most popular process managers for Express and other Node applications are:
+The most popular process managers for Express and other Node.js applications are as follows:

 - [StrongLoop Process Manager](#sl)
 - [PM2](#pm2)
 - [Forever](#forever)

-Using any of these three tools can be very helpful, however StrongLoop Process Manager is the only solution that provides a comprehensive runtime and deployment solution that address entire Node application life cycle with tooling for every step before and after production in an unified interface.
+Using any of these three tools can be very helpful, however StrongLoop Process Manager is the only tool that provides a comprehensive runtime and deployment solution that addresses the entire Node.js application life cycle, with tooling for every step before and after production, in a unified interface.

 Here's a brief look at each of these tools.
 For a detailed comparison, see [http://strong-pm.io/compare/](http://strong-pm.io/compare/).

 ## <a id="sl">StrongLoop Process Manager</a>

-StrongLoop Process Manager (StrongLoop PM) is a production process manager for Node.js applications with built-in load balancing, monitoring, multi-host deployment, and a graphical console.
+StrongLoop Process Manager (StrongLoop PM) is a production process manager for Node.js applications.
+StrongLoop PM has built-in load balancing, monitoring, and multi-host deployment, and a graphical console.
-It enables you to:
+You can use StrongLoop PM for the following tasks:

-- Build, package, and deploy your Node application to a local or remote system.
+- Build, package, and deploy your Node.js application to a local or remote system.
 - View CPU profiles and heap snapshots to optimize performance and diagnose memory leaks.
 - Keep processes and clusters alive forever.
 - View performance metrics on your application.
 - Easily manage multi-host deployments with Nginx integration.
-- Unify multiple StrongLoop PMs to a distributed microservices runtime managed from Arc.
+- Unify multiple StrongLoop PMs to a distributed microservices runtime that is managed from Arc.

-You can work with StrongLoop PM using a powerful CLI tool, `slc`, or a graphical tool, Arc.
-It's open source, with professional support provided by StrongLoop.
+You can work with StrongLoop PM by using a powerful command-line interface tool called `slc`, or a graphical tool called Arc.
+Arc is open source, with professional support provided by StrongLoop.

 For more information, see [http://strong-pm.io/](http://strong-pm.io/).